The Questions Asked

 What is Vastianism in one sentence?

-Vastianism is a disciplined, non-anthropomorphic spiritual tradition grounded in humility before the Vast, aligning human conduct through honesty, the protection of dignity, and disciplined service.
+A disciplined, non-anthropomorphic spiritual tradition grounded in humility before the Vast, aligning human conduct through honesty, the protection of dignity, and disciplined service.

 Is this a religion?

-It is a spiritual tradition with a disciplined ethical core.
+A spiritual tradition with a disciplined ethical core.
 It does not claim a person-like deity or exclusive revelation.

 Do you believe in a god?